 Data SourcePopulation Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2017

 Data NotesThe years 2000 and 2010 are from the decennial censuses.
 Years 2001 through 2009 are intercensal estimates.
 Years 2011 through 2017 are postcensal estimates.

 Risk FactorsRacial and ethnic minority populations are disproportionately subject to some lifestyle, socio-economic, and other risk factors for poor health outcomes.

 How Are We Doing?The Black, Asian, Pacific Islander, and Hispanic/Latino populations are growing at faster rates than the state population as a whole.
 At the time of the 2000 U.S. Census 85% of Utah's population was White only and non-Hispanic.
-It is now at approximately 78.8% according to the Quick Fact population estimates from the U.S. Census.
+It is now at approximately 78.3% according to the 2017 American Community Survey.
 Roughly one out of every five Utahns belong to an ethnic or racial minority group, including Hispanic, Asian, Pacific Islander, American Indian, and Black.

 Utah can improve the health of all its citizens, Anglo or otherwise, through promotion of healthy lifestyles and improving access to timely health care that includes routine screening and effective treatment of physical and mental health problems when indicated.